Degrassi: The Next Generation: Opening sequence

-The Degrassi opening sequence followed a two- to three-minute cold open.
+The opening sequence followed a two- to three-minute cold open.
 During the first five seasons these credits showed the characters on the school premises and followed a mini storyline.
 Seasons six and seven featured titles with the actors breaking the fourth wall and facing the camera, over a montage of character videos from past seasons, saturated with blue colour and gold outlines.
 The montages behind the characters depicting a major event in that character's storyline.
 For the eighth season, the show abandoned the style of titles used for the previous two seasons and returned to the original form of showing the characters at school while participating in school-related activities.
 Season thirteen dropped the opening credits, replacing it with an eleven-second montage.
 This continued into season fourteen.
 Instead of listing every ensemble actor, after the montage, season thirteen and fourteen episodes credit only the regular actors appearing in that episode.

 The theme music, "Whatever It Takes", was composed by Jim McGrath, with lyrics written by Jody Colero and Stephen Stohn.
 The song include lines such as, "Whatever it takes, I know I can make it through/Be the best, the best I can be", to convey what Colero calls, "a sense of joy and optimism."
 Lisa Dalbello performed the lyrics with a children's choir over a 1980s pop music style tune during the first three seasons.
 Dave Ogilvie and Anthony Valcic of Canadian industrial-pop group Jakalope reworked and performed the song with a heavier sound to reflect the growing maturity of the characters in season four.
 For seasons six and seven, the theme—still performed by Jakalope—was remixed and stripped of vocals.
-A fourth version of the theme song, with lyrics sung by Damhnait Doyle, was introduced for the eighth season, and a fifth version of the theme, performed by the in-show band "Stüdz" was used for the ninth and tenth seasons.
+A fourth version of the theme song, with lyrics sung by Jeen O'Brien, was introduced for the eighth season, and a fifth version of the theme, performed by the in-show band "Stüdz" was used for the ninth and tenth seasons.
 For seasons eleven and twelve, a sixth version of the theme song was used, performed by Alexz Johnson.
 Seasons thirteen and fourteen featured a truncated version of the Alexz Johnson theme.